Make Me a Pallet on the Floor: History

 Some sources attribute the modern score to W. C. Handy, who later modified it into a song known as "Atlanta Blues".
 He published "Atlanta Blues" in 1923, featuring lyrics credited to Dave Elman.
 The first recording of the melody appears in Handy's band's 1917 performance of "Sweet Child", which was written by Stovall and Ewing.

 Early recordings of the song were made by numerous musicians, including Virginia Liston ("Make Me a Pallet", OKeh 8247, 1925), Ethel Waters, ("Make Me a Pallet on the Floor", Columbia 14125-D, 1926), Mississippi John Hurt ("Ain't No Tellin'", OKeh 8759, 1928); and country music duo the Stripling Brothers ("Pallet on the Floor", Decca 5367, 1936).

-Delta blues guitarist and singer Sam Chatmon accounts, during a live session captured by Alan Lomax, "When I first started picking guitar it was about the first or the second [song] I learned ...
-[I] was about 4 years old".
-Making it the year 1900 when Sam learned the song in Bolton, Mississippi.
+During a live session captured by Alan Lomax, Delta blues guitarist and singer Sam Chatmon accounted, "When I first started picking guitar it was about the first or the second [song] I learned ...
+[I] was about 4 years old", making it the year 1901 when Sam learned the song in Bolton, Mississippi.